 We met with some friends for dinner and started off with ham hock terrine, salmon and spicy prawns (the latter was definitely the star of the starters)…

-…before moving on to the lamb and triple-cooked chips with chicken-salt (which I didn’t know was a think but it’s all I could think about after having it here).
+…before moving on to the lamb and triple-cooked chips with chicken-salt (which I didn’t know was a thing but it’s all I could think about after having it here).

 Dessert came in the form of a deconstructed crumble and a chocolate Tanzanie served with ice cream!